AI security & governance, hands-on

 Most organizations rushed AI into production without a formal model risk framework, a governing AI policy, or visibility into third-party AI vendor controls.
 Regulators are noticing.
-This assessment gives you a structured, board-ready view of where you stand — and a prioritized path forward before an audit finds the gaps first.
+We don't hand you a report and walk away.
+We give you the board-ready view of where you stand, and we're the ones who do the work to close the gaps it finds.

 Risk rating system